View All Events +

 Guided ZimSculpt Garden Tours

 Learn about the history and artistry surrounding ZimSculpt, featuring 100+ hand-carved stone sculptures throughout the garden.
 Tour through the exhibit with the curator, and capture some of her passion for this time-tested art form.
-Tours begin at the entry plaza and end at the ZimSculpt Marketplace in Pecan Grove where you can purchase a ZimSculpt piece to take home to remember the day.
+Tours begin at the the ZimSculpt Marketplace tent in Pecan Grove where you can purchase a ZimSculpt piece to take home to remember the day.

 Bandan Koro – African Drum and Dance Ensemble